Medicare * Medicaid * CHIP * Supplemental Income

 - Rural Health Clinic Services

-- Federally qualified health centers (FQHC) Services (centers receiving grants under Public Health Service Act)
+- Federally qualified health centers (FQHC) Services (centers receiving grants under the Public Health Service Act)

 - Laboratory and X-Ray Services